-(v) advise the Oregon Judicial Department Enterprise Technology Services Division of any change in the eFiler's email address.1 firm or office or by another person authorized by that attorney to use the username and password.
+(v) advise the Oregon Judicial Department Enterprise Technology Services Division of any change in the eFiler's email address.

-(b) An eFiler's username and password may be used only by the attorney to whom the username and password were issued or by an employee of that attorney's law
+(b) An eFiler's username and password may be used only by the attorney to whom the username and password were issued or by an employee of that attorney's law firm or office or by another person authorized by that attorney to use the username and password.

-1 <https://courts.oregon.gov/services/online/Pages/appellate-efile.aspx>
+&lt;sup>1 <https://courts.oregon.gov/services/online/Pages/appellate-efile.aspx>